dmitryduev/DeepStreaks/readme.md

-# DeepStreaks: identifying Near-Earth Asteroids (NEAs) in the Zwicky Transient Facility (ZTF) data with deep learning
+# DeepStreaks: identifying fast-moving near-Earth Objects in the Zwicky Transient Facility (ZTF) data with deep learning

-DeepStreaks is a convolutional neural network-based deep learning system designed to efficiently identify streaking near-Earth objects in the data of the [Zwicky Transient Facilty (ZTF)](https://ztf.caltech.edu), a wide-field time-domain survey using a dedicated 47 deg^2 camera attached to the Samuel Oschin 48-inch telescope at the Palomar Observatory in California, United States.
-The system demonstrates 96-98% true positive rate while keeping the false positive rate below 1%, which significantly reduces human involvement in the streak identification process.
-The system is deployed and is adapted for usage within the ZTF Solar system framework.
+DeepStreaks is a convolutional neural-network, deep-learning system designed to efficiently identify streaking fast-moving near-Earth objects that are detected in the data of the [Zwicky Transient Facilty (ZTF)](https://ztf.caltech.edu), a wide-field, time-domain survey using a dedicated 47 square degrees camera attached to the Samuel Oschin 48-inch Telescope at the Palomar Observatory in California, United States.
+The system demonstrates a 96-98% true positive rate, depending on the night, while keeping the false positive rate below 1%.
+The sensitivity of DeepStreaks is quantified by the performance on the test data sets as well as using known near-Earth objects observed by ZTF.
+The system is deployed and adapted for usage within the ZTF Solar-System framework and has significantly reduced human involvement in the streak identification process, from several hours to typically under 10 minutes per day.
-As of February 1, 2019 DeepStreaks discovered 15 near-Earth asteroids.
+As of February 1, 2019 DeepStreaks has discovered 15 near-Earth asteroids.

-For details, please see Duev et al., MNRAS, 2019 (in prep.).
+For details, please see Duev et al., MNRAS, 2019 (submitted).

 ## Models: architecture, data, training, and performance

 ### Network architecture

-We are using three "families' of binary CNN-based classifiers.
+We are using three "families" of binary CNN-based classifiers.
 Individual classifiers from each such family are trained to answer one of the following questions, respectively:

 - "rb": bogus (rb=0) or real (rb=1) streak?
 All streak-like objects are marked as real, including actual streaks from